taxenco/Random-Forest-for-Predicting-Loan-Repayment-R/README.md

 # Original data description

-The original data set is made of 614 rows and  xx columns
+The original data set is made of 614 rows and 14 columns.
 The columns are as following:

 * Loan_ID
 * Gender